-The addiction treatment service system exists to meet the needs of people with addictions, who are clients of the system rather than clients of individual agencies.

-Addiction treatment service agencies, through a coordinated and integrated network of services, will meet each client's individual needs, rather than trying to fit clients into predetermined services.

-The addiction treatment service system will reflect and use best practices.

-Clients will receive an appropriate level of assessment that is individualized and tailored to the client's needs, recognizes the importance of previous assessment information, and avoids duplication.

-Clients will be offered the least intrusive intervention that is most likely to help them regain their health.
+- The addiction treatment service system exists to meet the needs of people with addictions, who are clients of the system rather than clients of individual agencies. - Addiction treatment service agencies, through a coordinated and integrated network of services, will meet each client's individual needs, rather than trying to fit clients into predetermined services. - The addiction treatment service system will reflect and use best practices. - Clients will receive an appropriate level of assessment that is individualized and tailored to the client's needs, recognizes the importance of previous assessment information, and avoids duplication. - Clients will be offered the least intrusive intervention that is most likely to help them regain their health. - Clients will be referred to residential medical/psychiatric treatment services only when they have serious psychiatric and/or medical problems and require specialized treatment in a multidisciplinary setting.

+1The Ministry of Health and the Ontario Addiction Services Advisory Council (OASAC) have also developed standard definitions for addiction treatment services, which are included in this document, and a standard assessment package available separately.

-&lt;sup>2 For information about the location and availability of addiction treatment services, contact the Drug and Alcohol Registry of Treatment (DART) 1-800-565-8603 or the Ontario Problem Gambling Helpline (OPGH) 1-888-230-3505.
+2For information about the location and availability of addiction treatment services, contact the Drug and Alcohol Registry of Treatment (DART) 1-800-565-8603 or the Ontario Problem Gambling Helpline (OPGH) 1-888-230-3505.